annulen/sysdig-wiki/sysdig-Tutorial.md

 ubuntu) /root/tmp
 ubuntu) /root/Download

-This one-liner filters on the chdir system calls (the one that gets called every time a user does a cd), and prints the user name and the directory where the user is going.
+This one-liner filters on the chdir system calls (the ones that get called every time a user does a cd), and prints the user name and the directory where the user is going.
 Essentially, it lets you follow a user as she moves in the file system.

 Some notes about the –p formatting syntax:
 * Fields must be prepended with a %